 HR OPERATIONS

-Design or redesign your performance management cycle — goal-setting, review processes, calibration, manager training, and technology selection.
+Design or redesign your performance management cycle — goal-setting, review processes, calibration, manager training, and a technology requirements brief.
 Built for your company’s stage and culture, not a one-size-fits-all template from a software vendor.

 When annual reviews are the most dreaded day of the year